DS3231 Arduino Tutorial: Real-Time Clock with LCD1602, Alarms & Temperature

 - The temperature value from the DS3231 sensor is displayed on the second line of the LCD.

-The gif below shows the Time and Temperature data printed on the LCD1602.
+The GIF below shows the Time and Temperature data printed on the LCD1602.

-Using DS3231 Alarm 1 With LED Directly on SQW Pin
+Alarm 1 with LED on SQW Pin

 The DS3231 has a dedicated SQW/INT pin that becomes active whenever an alarm condition is met.
 This pin is an open-drain output, which means it pulls LOW during the alarm and stays HIGH when idle.